 Naturally, as a community-based facility, we are keen to include as many local contributors as possible on topics that cover not just fiction or literary subjects but also history, heritage, the environment and other local-interest subjects.
 We have limited resources and are not able to offer fees or hefty travel expenses and are extremely encouraged by the number of talented local people who have offered their support.

-We are now embarking on our fourth season, buoyed by the success of the first sets of talks.
+We are now embarking on our fifth season, buoyed by the success of the previous sets of talks.
 A few events sold out in advance, with the rest almost full, and the feedback received from the audiences was very positive.
 Information about speakers and purchase of tickets is available from the library and on the website/Facebook.
-All the talks are held at the library from 7 – 9pm, on the second Thursday of the month from October to April (ex December) and the ticket price includes refreshments.
+All the talks are held at the library from 7 – 9 pm, on the second Thursday of the month from October to April (ex December) and the ticket price includes refreshments.
 It is advisable to book in advance!